patrick-bozek-fmps/FMPS_AutoTraderApplication/03_Development/Application_OnPremises/Cursor/Development_Plan/Review Documentation/Issue_23_REVIEW.md

 - Documenting security TODOs is good, but assign clear owners/dates so they don’t get lost between Epics 5 and 6.

 ## 13. ✅ Final Recommendation
-**PASS** – All critical review findings have been addressed in commit `[pending]`.
+**PASS** – All critical review findings have been addressed in commit `ded548c`.
 The implementation is production-ready with REST API integration, real exchange connection testing, HOCON format import/export, and file-based persistence fallback.
 Retry logic with exponential backoff ensures resilient operation.
 Secrets encryption remains deferred to Epic 6 but is documented with clear TODO markers.
 Connection testing uses actual exchange connectors, providing real pass/fail signals to operators.

 ## 14. ☑️ Review Checklist
 - [x] Code inspected (`ConfigurationView`, `ConfigService`, tests)